rwoll/CS051Proposal/IMPLEMENTATION.md

       the rubric.
   11. TA emails the commented PDF and grade file to each student.
   12. Adds grade to a Google Spreadsheet.

-#### Grading
-A few ideas regarding possible grading scenarios:
-  1. Git use would be in integral part of the grade, to be taken away from design or style, only to be deducted in cases of severe misuse (all in one commit, or 100 infinitesimal commits)
-  2. Git use would be an additional point in the lab rubric.
-So labs that were previously worth 10 points, would now be worth 11, with an additional point only to be deducted in cases of severe misuse (as above)
-  3. Git use would not be a standard part of the lab rubric, but an additional extra credit point would be awarded for exceptional use (and would be not given only in cases of extreme misuse).
-  4. Git use is excluded entirely from the grading, and no points -- standard or extra credit -- would be awarded or deducted.